Below are answers to common or important questions.

 Can I play fulldome movies with a Digitarium system?

 Of course.
-We include about two dozen fulldome movies with each system purchase.
+We include about four dozen fulldome movies with each system purchase.

 You can play movies from virtually any producer.
 To be shown on a Digitarium system a show just needs to be sized appropriately and saved in a supported video format.
 Contact the show producer for the best pricing.
 They can contact our technical support for encoding recommendations if needed.